 Others educate you and make you smarter.
 Your college radio station can feel free, fun, and adventurous, just like your core listenership.

 At this stage, you start thinking about a name as you experiment or go over different concepts.

-Your college radio lives and breathes as people put their energy to it.
-Long after your have graduated, it will need more volunteers to keep it running.
+Your college radio lives and breathes as people put their energy into it.
+Long after you have graduated, it will need more volunteers to keep it running.
 Similarly, it must evolve and transform until it becomes a top radio station with a premium feel.